bluekvirus/Stage.js/implementation/HOWTO.md

 Now, we've sketched the layout of our application, you might want more contexts defined before continue but that's the easy part, just repeat Step 1-2 till you are ready to proceed to stream in remote data to light-up the views.

 ####Step 4.
 Handle data
 Though we do not agree with *Backbone*'s way of loading and persisting data through *Model/Collection*s.
 We do agree that **data** should be the central part of every computer program.
-In our case, the remote data from server are still used to power the dynamic views we've just defined.
+In our case, the remote data from server are still used to power the dynamic views we have defined.
 We use *Backbone.Model/Collection* only when there is a *View*.
 In other words, *data* and *View*s are centric in our framework paradigm, *Model/Collection*s are not.
 Try to think of them as a integrated part of *View*s.

 Having said that, you can still create *Backbone.Model/Collection* through our *Unified API* `Application.create()` like this:
 ```